kren333/worst_case_resource_allocation_final/README.md

 ### Initial Setup

 To use the provided model checkpoints, unzip them in the proper directories using the following command.
-To train the models from scratch instead, skip down this step.
+To train the models from scratch instead, skip this step.

 ```
 ./move_models.sh